Jodels2002/KickOS/README.md

-# KickPi-OS
+# KickOS

-KickPi-OS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.
+KickOS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.
-The focus of KickPi-OS is easy handling and Workbench like "Look and feel" :-)
+The focus of KickOS is easy handling and Workbench like "Look and feel" :-)

-Software that is installed and pre-configured:

-Amiberry, ClassicWB, Amiga Forever, PiKiss, Retropie ...
-* For licensing reasons, the Workbench files and Kickstart Rom files are not included!

-#Requirements:

-- Raspberry Pi OS 32 bit (recommended)
-- Raspberry Pi OS 64 bit (limited,no Retropie,..)
-- Amibian                (unofficial)

 It is a side project of my Amiga 3000 mini to print yourself.
 But I think it's also interesting for other Amiga friends.